oerc-music/nin-remixer-public/notes/20180321-LDP-server-notes.md

 ## Apache Marmotta

-I did  a little digging around, and concluded it wasn't quite as moribund as John suggested - there's more recent work on otherv repo branches - but no full release for 3 years still isn't encouraging.
+I did  a little digging around, and concluded it wasn't quite as moribund as John suggested - there's more recent work on other repo branches - but no full release for 3 years still isn't encouraging.

 ## Virtuoso